-Patriots Roster Battles: Running Backs Fighting For Early Down Role
+Patriots Roster Battles: Running Backs Fighting For Early-Down Role

 With LeGarrette Blount out of the picture, Gillislee was the most productive ball-carrier out of those players in 2016.
 He carried the ball 101 times for 577 yards with eight touchdowns.
 Burkhead had 74 carries for 344 yards with two touchdowns while Lewis had 64 carries for 283 yards without a touchdown.
 Bolden had just one carry in 2016, and Daniels, an undrafted rookie, had 213 carries for 1,058 yards with 10 touchdowns at Iowa.

 It’s unlikely the Patriots would have given up a fifth-round pick to Buffalo for Gillislee or handed out a contract worth almost $4 million in 2017 if they didn’t want him to start this season (showing up the Bills isn’t that fun).
 But Burkhead will have the best shot to beat him out.
-Both Burkhead and Gillislee were highly rated by NFL analytics sites despite their backup duties in 2016.
+NFL analytics sites gave both Burkhead and Gillislee high marks despite the backs’ backup duties in 2016.
 Gillislee is the larger player at 5-foot-11, 219 pounds, but Burkhead plays bigger than his 5-foot-10, 210-pound frame.

 Lewis is unlikely to emerge out of training camp as the team’s lead back.
 He’s too small and simply can’t be trusted based on his injury-riddled history.
 He’s only played 38 out of a possible 96 games since coming into the NFL in 2011.

 And if any of the Patriots’ core-four running backs are fighting for a roster spot, it’s Lewis because of his contract.
-He’s the easiest player to cut cap-wise, and he’s currently set to take on a role to Burkhead’s without the special-teams value.
-Both players project to be backups in both the early-down role and James White’s pass-catching role.
+He’s the easiest player to cut cap-wise, and he’s currently set to take on a role similar to Burkhead’s without the special-teams value.
+Both players project to be backups in both the early-down role and to James White’s pass-catching role.

 If Bolden, Daniels or D.J.
-Foster, a pass-catcher like White, were going to beat out anyone for a roster spot, it would be Lewis.
+Foster, a pass-catcher like White, beat out anyone for a roster spot, it would be Lewis.

 The Patriots also could elect to keep on Bolden as a fifth running back if they feel his special-teams prowess warrants it.
 They also could decide Burkhead replaces Bolden on special teams while contributing more on offense.
 Bolden is signed to a risk-free, one-year deal.